 I began working on a project about my father’s garage and his tools.
 During this project, I photographed the things in his garage as still life’s.
-This is a memorial to his life.
-I also wrote text about my experiences surrounding the selling of his life’s collection after his death.
-It was so personal, and it was about healing, It was really a document of how I remember him most.
-But I don’t want to share that here.
-Instead, I’d like to share a bit about the process…
+This is a commemoration to a large part of his life.

-Back then, I gathered up a few things from his garage, mostly tools.
+I began by gathering up groups of tools from my dad’s garage, mostly the things he used daily.
 I piled them into buckets and crates.
 I lugged them home, where I would feel the metal and weight.
-I’d thump the tools together to make noise.
-I’d play with these metal things, realizing I did not know what their real purpose was.
-But I knew what purpose they would serve me, knowing that I needed them to create memories.
+I’d hold and play with these grimy metal tools, realizing I did not know always know what their real purpose was.
+But I knew what purpose they would serve me, knowing that I wanted them to help create photographs as a response to memories.

 I only wish I had a picture of his hands.
 The real tools.
 But my memory does have those captured even if scraps of film do not.
-Some things should be kept there and not shared with you.
 Those hands — thick, callused and forever dirty.
 Those hands, I see them in a photograph in my mind.

 These prints are the perfect addition to any tool lover’s collection.
 The black and white photography gives the prints a feeling of nostalgia, while the fine details in the images themselves reveal the level of use by a professional machinist – some one who used them on a daily basis.
 Whether you’re a DIY expert or just appreciate beautiful tools, these print is sure to leave and an impression.

 So are you looking for a unique piece of art to add an edge to your home?
 This black and white decor, featuring a wide range of tools, is perfect for the modern home or industrial looking loft.
 All photographs in the art series are made on high-quality 11″ x 14″ photographic papers.